Joy-less/Progressive-Mouse-System/README.md

 # Progressive Mouse System
 By default, RPG Maker VX Ace does not allow you to use the mouse.
 When I looked for scripts online, I was disappointed by the lack of decent mouse scripts available.
-This script is a rewrite of [Basic Mouse System v2.7h](https://forums.rpgmakerweb.com/index.php?threads/basic-mouse-system-addons.1752), which had the right idea but was a mess to work with.
+This script is a rewrite of [Basic Mouse System v2.7h](https://forums.rpgmakerweb.com/index.php?threads/basic-mouse-system-addons.1752), which had the right idea but was messy to work with.
 I figured I might as well release this for you to use.

 This system allows you to script the mouse yourself.
 The following functionality is built-in:
 - LMB to use menu buttons